wilfredinni/python-cheatsheet/cheatsheet/main.md

 `__main__` is the name of the scope in which top-level code executes.
 A module’s **name** is set equal to `__main__` when read from standard input, a script, or from an interactive prompt.

-A module can discover whether or not it is running in the main scope by checking its own `__name__`, which allows a common idiom for conditionally executing code in a module when it is run as a script or with `python -m` but not when it is imported:
+A module can discover whether it is running in the main scope by checking its own `__name__`, which allows a common idiom for conditionally executing code in a module.
+When it is run as a script or with `python -m` but not when it is imported:

 ```python
 if __name__ == "__main__":